goauthentik/authentik/website/integrations/services/espoCRM/index.md

 ---
-title: Integrate with espoCRM
+title: Integrate with EspoCRM
-sidebar_label: espoCRM
+sidebar_label: EspoCRM
 ---

-# espoCRM
+# EspoCRM

 <span class="badge badge--secondary">Support level: Community</span>

-## What is espoCRM?
+## What is EspoCRM?

-> EspoCRM is a web application that allows users to see, enter and evaluate all your company relationships regardless of the type.
-People, companies, projects or opportunities — all in an easy and intuitive interface.
+> EspoCRM is a CRM (customer relationship management) web application that allows users to store, visualize, and analyze their company's business-related relationships such as opportunities, people, businesses, and projects.
 >
 > -- https://www.espocrm.com/